 This course takes an in-depth look at the security challenges of many different wireless technologies, exposing you to wireless security threats through the eyes of an attacker.
 Using readily available and custom-developed tools, you'll navigate your way through the techniques attackers use to exploit WiFi networks, including attacks against WEP, WPA/WPA2, PEAP, TTLS, and other systems, including developing attack techniques leveraging Windows 7 and Mac OS X. We'll also examine the commonly overlooked threats associated with Bluetooth, ZigBee, DECT, and proprietary wireless systems.
 As part of the course, you'll receive the SWAT Toolkit, which will be used in hands-on labs to back up the course content and reinforce wireless ethical hacking techniques.

-This course is designed to teach you the advanced skills and techniques required to test web applications today.
-This advanced pen testing course uses a combination of lecture, real-world experiences, and hands-on exercises to educate the you in the techniques used to test the security of tried-and-true internal enterprise web technologies, as well as cutting-edge Internet-facing applications.
-The final day of the course culminates in a Capture the Flag (CtF) event, which tests the knowledge you will have acquired the previous five days in a fun environment based on real-world technologies.
+This pen testing course is designed to teach you the advanced skills and techniques required to test modern web applications and next-generation technologies.
+The course uses a combination of lecture, real-world experiences, and hands-on exercises to teach you the techniques to test the security of tried-and-true internal enterprise web technologies, as well as cutting-edge Internet-facing applications.
+The final course day culminates in a Capture the Flag competition where you will apply the knowledge you acquired during the previous five days in a fun environment based on real-world technologies.

-SANS SEC660: Advanced Penetration Testing, Exploits, and Ethical Hacking is designed as a logical progression point for those who have completed SANS SEC560 Network Penetration Testing and Ethical Hacking, or for those with existing penetration testing experience.
+SEC660: Advanced Penetration Testing, Exploit Writing, and Ethical Hacking is designed as a logical progression point for those who have completed SANS SEC560: Network Penetration Testing and Ethical Hacking, or for those with existing penetration testing experience.
 Students with the prerequisite knowledge to take this course will walk through dozens of real world attacks used by the most seasoned penetration testers.